golflounge18/golflounge18-web/README.md

 ==================

 ## TODO
-- Safety rules - Ajay
-- Booking
-    - Book time two weeks in advance
-    - Cancellation upto 24 hours in advance
 - Add a feedback form
+- Need event enquiry form
-- Add testimonials
+- Add testimonials - Uncomment / Fix / Get testimonials on index.html
     - This is great!
 I am never slowed down by a slow group in front of me! - Ajay
+    - Trackman makes coaching more fun and it enables us to get better results with students faster - quote from instructor
 - Carousel ideas
     - Play, Practice, Hangout: Not your father's golf club
     - Play smarter: Improve your game on real courses like St. Andrews
     - Practice smarter: Learn how latest technology can improve your game
-- Expand words on the website.
-- Integrate with booking system, compare the booking system from Purnendu
-- Need event enquiry form
 - Separate Leagues page?
 - Separate membership page
     - Member appreciation event 3 hours on a Thursday: closest to the pin challenge, longest drive challenge - with prizes
-- Junior programs
-    - How do we make it fun for kids?
-    - Kids parties
-    - high performance junior golfers.
 - Corporate memberships
     - Platinum?: All inclusive: $25,000 per year
     - ____ - 4 hour slot per week on a Tuesday?